mfinelli/recueil/DESIGN.md

   read/write API (library browsing/search, capture detail/HTML
   streaming/language correction, tags, collections CRUD) is also built; see IMPLEMENTATION.md for the full route table and remaining Svelte-side work.
+- **Resolved this round (Phase 6, continued): the dashboard's first real screens are built** — Setup/Login (with the session-state and route-guard plumbing behind them), Library (list and grid views, search, pagination), and PageDetail (display-only: capture history, tags, collections).
+Two small backend additions came out of actually building against the API rather than just designing it: `GET /api/setup-status` (there was no way for the frontend to tell "needs setup" from "needs login" on first load without one) and `GET /api/pages/{id}/favicon`/`GET /api/pages/{id}/thumbnail` (the response DTOs already carried `favicon_path`/`thumbnail_path`, but nothing ever served the actual bytes).
+Also closed a real gap in the toolchain itself, not the
+  app: Prettier had never actually been checking `.svelte` files — it has no built-in parser for them and silently skips what it can't parse rather than erroring, so CI's `pnpm run check` had been a false pass on every `.svelte` file since the skeleton.
+See §13a's Svelte Dashboard subsection and IMPLEMENTATION.md for the details.